strawberryfield/Contemporary_CDV/docs/man_Flexagon.md

 These are the signatures of the scriptable methods:

 ~~~
-// Script template for Cubetti
+// Script template for Flexagon

 /// <summary>
 /// Custom class initialization